Teja-0702/Delta-demo/README.md

-# This my practice repository
+# This is my practice repository